List of Philippine Basketball Association season scoring leaders

 The Philippine Basketball Association season scoring leaders are the season by season individual scoring leaders of the Philippine Basketball Association (PBA) by a local (natural born Filipino).
 It originally started during the 1975 season, but it became an official award when the PBA Awards Press Corps started its official recognition of the award during the 2011–12 season.

-The incumbent holder of the said award is CJ Perez of the Columbian Dyip.
+Arvin Tolentino formerly of NorthPort Batang Pier will be honored as the PBA scoring champion by the PBA Press Corps (PBAPC).